Sacrozhangt/Immunet-Converter/README.md

 # Immunet Converter

 Small program written in python for small practices and physicians in Maryland to simplify the process of submitting vaccination records to Immunet, making use of Immunet's CSV file upload system.
-To use, first download and extract the repository.
+To use, first download the entire repository.

 The program splits the input file into two separate files, organizes the columns, adds double quotation marks to each cell, and names the files according to the current date.